codeclimate/codeclimate-rubocop/config/contents/style/symbol_proc.md

-If you prefer a style that allows block for method with arguments, please set `true` to `AllowMethodsWithArguments`. respond_to , and `define_method?` methods are ignored by default.
+If you prefer a style that allows block for method with arguments, please set `true` to `AllowMethodsWithArguments`. respond_to , and `define_method?` methods are allowed by default.
-These are customizable with `IgnoredMethods` option.
+These are customizable with `AllowedMethods` option.

 ### Safety:

 This cop is unsafe because `proc`s and blocks work differently when additional arguments are passed in.
-A block will silently ignore additional arguments, but a `proc` will raise an `ArgumentError`.
+A block will silently allow additional arguments, but a `proc` will raise an `ArgumentError`.

 For example: